 Before this stage, the individual may have been experiencing a more gradual decline.

 Phase Three: Recovery Phase

-- Psychosis can most definitely be treated successfully if people get help early.
-The earlier people get help the better the outcome.
+Psychosis can be treated successfully if people get help early.
+The earlier people get help, the better the outcome.

 If you are experiencing psychosis, speak to your GP as soon as possible.
 There is no formal test that can be carried out, but if you explain your symptoms to your GP, they will be able to determine the possible cause and the next steps.
 Learn more about speaking to your GP about mental health here.

 Your doctor may refer you to a team who can develop a treatment plan with you.